Business Cards, Rough Media,Design, Artwork Print, Neil 07921 855607

 The occupants of Whatton House situated off the A6, have been the dominant landowners in the village, It has been held by three families, the Dawsons, the Martins and the Brookes (Barons Crawshaw).
 During the Second World War from 1939 to 1945, Whatton House was converted into a Maternity Hospital, During this period 2324 babies were born to mothers evacuated, mainly from areas subjected to bombing

 The village is served by two shops.
-The village shop and post Office on Main Street and Manor Farm shop, butchery, bakery and Tea Room also on Main Street
+The village shop on Main Street and Manor Farm shop, butchery and bakery, also on Main Street